Serving the Adult and the Relatives

-- By personal service.
-You can have a neutral person hand-deliver the documents to any of the required people.
+You can have a neutral person (not you, a relative, or a significant other) hand-deliver the documents to any of the required people.
 This must be done at least 10 days before the hearing.
-A separate Affidavit of Service must be completed for each person who is personally served, and the Affidavit of Service must be filed at the court.
+The person who served should complete a separate Affidavit of Service for each relative that is personally served.
+File the Affidavit of Service.

 The adult who you want to be the guardian over must be personally served, even if they are unresponsive.
 This is mandatory and cannot be avoided under any circumstance.
 Someone who is not involved in the case must hand-deliver the documents to the adult (even if it means just placing the documents on their hospital bed) and complete an Affidavit of Service below.

 Whoever serves the adult has to fill out the Declaration of Service form below.
 Make sure it is filed with the court.
 This is a MANDATORY form.